Leafminers

 Life History

 Leafminers overwinter in the soil as pupae and emerge in late May as adults.
 Females lay eggs on the undersides of host leaves.
-Eggs hatch in about 2-4 days and small maggots feed between the upper and lower surface of the leaf.
+Eggs hatch in about 2-4 days and small maggots feed between the upper and lower surfaces.
 One leaf may have several maggots.
 Larvae emerge from feeding mines to pupate on the leaf surface or just below the soil surface.
 Adults emerge in 10-25 days and begin to lay eggs for another generation.
 There are at least three generations each year.

 Damage